bbc/newslabs-internal-bootstrap/README.md

-# BBC News Labs Bootstrap Theme
+# BBC News Labs Bootstrap

 This is a BBC News Labs theme for Bootstrap, loosely based on the style of the beta version of the new BBC News responsive site.